 Simple English definitions for legal terms

-Read a random definition: acquisition of citizenship
+Read a random definition: deposit box

 Inheritable blood refers to the relationship between family members who are descended from a common ancestor.
 This can include siblings who have the same two parents (full blood) or those who share only one parent (half blood).
 Inheritable blood is important in legal matters, such as passing property down to heirs.
 It is different from mixed blood, which refers to people with ancestors of different races or nationalities.